 If your child is older, work through the Family Media Use Plan with them.
 This way they can feel like they were a part of the decision-making process.
 Parents should also model the expected behaviors for them.
 For example, if you set meal times as media-free zones, it should apply to all family members.

-With many kids learning virtually, how can parents strike a balance between screen time for schoolwork, for fun and off-screen time?
+How can parents strike a balance between screen time for schoolwork, for fun and off-screen time?

 Stick to a schedule.
 Set a time to wake up, get ready for the day and do school work.
 Keep the TV off during virtual learning, take mini breaks from the computer and have a set lunch break.
 After school work is done you can have time set aside for “fun” screen time for the child.
 For off-screen time, it helps to keep screens out of bedrooms and set limits of no screen time during meals and bedtime.